LSU advances past ULL in NIT, 84-76

-BATON ROUGE -- The LSU men's basketball team earned the first postseason victory in head coach Will Wade's tenure Wednesday night at the Maravich center, as the No. 3-seeded Tigers defeated No. 6-seed Louisiana-Lafayette, 84-76, in the National Invitation Tournament opener.
+BATON ROUGE, LA - The LSU men's basketball team earned the first postseason victory in head coach Will Wade's tenure Wednesday night at the Maravich center, as the No. 3-seeded Tigers defeated No. 6-seed Louisiana-Lafayette, 84-76, in the National Invitation Tournament opener.

 LSU senior forward Duop Reath had a game-high 26 points on 10-of-14 shooting, while Brandon Sampson added 18 and Sylyar Mays had 11.
 The Tigers shot 52.7 percent from the floor while holding ULL to 36.5 (27 of 74).